-Simply add choco-solver-4.0.8.jar to the classpath of your project (in a terminal or in your favorite IDE).
+Simply add choco-solver-4.0.5-with-dependencies.jar to the classpath of your project (in a terminal or in your favorite IDE).

 With Maven

 Choco Solver is available on the Maven Central Repository.
 To declare Choco as a dependency of your project, simply update the pom.xml of your project by adding the following instruction: